 Four factors push a Laravel integration quote higher.
 If your project has any of these, expect the top of the range or above.

 Poor documentation on the other side.
-An API with a clean OpenAPI spec and a sandbox environment takes a third of the time of an API where the documentation is a 40-page PDF from 2016 and the sandbox is down half the time.
+An API with a clean OpenAPI spec and a working sandbox takes a third of the time of an API where the documentation is a 40-page PDF from 2016 and the sandbox goes down on weekends.
 Legacy SOAP, XML-RPC, and proprietary protocols always cost more.

 Two-way sync.
 One-way (read or write) is simple.
-Two-way sync means you are tracking which side changed a record last, handling conflicts, and making sure a loop does not push the same update back and forth.
-This adds 40 to 60 percent to the cost.
+Two-way means tracking which side changed a record last, handling conflicts, and stopping the system from pushing the same update back and forth in a loop.
+Add 40 to 60% to the cost.

-High volume or low latency requirements.
-An integration that handles 100 requests a day can be a simple synchronous call.
+High volume or low latency.
+An integration that handles 100 requests a day is a synchronous call.
 One that handles 10,000 requests a minute needs queues, caching, connection pooling, and fallback logic.
-I worked on this exact problem at Cuez, where I took an API response from 3 seconds to 300 milliseconds (10x faster).
-You can read the Cuez API optimization case study for details.
+I worked on this at Cuez, where the API went from 3 seconds to 300 milliseconds — 10x faster.
+Read the Cuez API optimization case study for the full pattern.

-Compliance requirements.
-PCI-DSS, HIPAA, SOC 2, and GDPR add real hours.
-You are logging more, encrypting more, auditing more, and writing documentation that a compliance auditor will read.
-Expect 20 to 40 percent on top of the base price.
+Compliance.
+PCI-DSS, HIPAA, SOC 2, GDPR — they all add real hours.
+You're logging more, encrypting more, auditing more, and writing documentation a compliance reviewer will read line by line.
+Add 20 to 40% on top of the base price.
+The PCI Security Standards Council publishes the actual requirements if you want to estimate scope before signing anything.

 What brings the cost down